 STAY AT A BOUTIQUE HOTEL

 Although they have fewer amenities, I like the intimacy and service that often comes with their size.
-They often have more character and feel less corporate than a 5-star chain hotel and can cost considerably less.
+They often have more character, feeling less corporate than a 5-star chain hotel, and can cost considerably less.

 CONSIDER RENTING AN APARTMENT

-STAY OUT OF THE CENTRE
+STAY OUT OF THE CENTRE OF TOWN

-Whilst this clearly this has disadvantages, particularly to the solo traveller, it is worth considering if transport options are cheap and convenient.
+Whilst this clearly this has disadvantages, particularly in terms of safety for solo travellers, it is worth considering if transport options are cheap and convenient.
 Also, staying in more residential areas may also give you a better feel for a place.

 There is a danger that you won’t absorb much of the local culture, and that the local economy doesn’t benefit from the tourist dollar.
-However, they can offer good value and you can travel safe in the knowledge that most of your bills have been paid up-front.
+However, they can offer good value and you can travel safely in the knowledge that most of your bills have been paid up-front.

 Book ahead …

 Planning ahead can bring many advantages.
 If you are in a position to book early, the travel industry will reward you with discounts or other incentives.

 The price of flights tends to increase as you approach the date of departure.
 What’s more, by booking early you’ll get first pickings of the exact place you want to stay, rather than settling for your second or third choice.

-… or bag a last-minute travel deal
+… Or bag a last-minute travel deal

 Splurge in the right places

-Whilst I will always fly business-class long-haul, I cannot see the value in the cost of a business class ticket for a two-hour flight.
+Whilst I will always try to fly business-class long-haul, I cannot see the value in the cost of a business class ticket for a two-hour flight.
 Use the price difference to upgrade your hotel room or experience when you arrive at your destination.

 But what if you are going to be dashing from one sight to another on a city break and your hotel room is a place merely to lay your weary head at night?
 In that case, a premium hotel room is not usually such a wise investment.

 Whilst I baulked at paying over 90 USD to travel on the Gornergrat railway in Zermatt, seeing the mighty Matterhorn reflected in Riffelsee was an unforgettable experience.
-More than one cause for reflection.